sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 In order to communicate from the databricks nodes to a dedicated SQL Pool instance , we will use [private links](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-connect-to-workspace-with-private-links).

+This can be achieved using 2 methods :

+- Deploy Synapse Private Link in a second VNet and leverage VNet peering to help databricks clusters talk to synapse workspace dedicated pools
+- Deploy Synapse Private Link in the same VNet in a different Subnet.

+** Please note that you cannot deploy a private link endpoint into a delegated vnet , so you cannot deploy this endpoint into the subnets delegated to the databricks service.

 ### 4.Connect from Databricks to Synapse Dedicated Pools using Private Endpoint